Topics in Geometric Representation Theory

 and Enumerative Geometry

-Instructor: Alyosha Latyntsev ()
+Instructor: Alyosha Latyntsev, BIMSA ()

 This is a course overviewing one of mathematics' main attempts in the past two decades at translating results from quantum field theory and string theory into the language of algebraic geometry and representation theory, and what open problems remain.